gpslab/sitemap/README.md

 );
 ```

-Streaming to file and compress result without index
+Streaming to file and compress result without index.

 ```php
 $stream = new MultiStream(